|

 Kings cavalcade on the coast road and I expect him within

-an hourtwo at the most.
+an hourtwo at most.

 he continued.
 "March Warden Haldir and Master Dínendal